ammarhakim/gkyl/README.md

 Gkyl can be used freely for research at universities, national laboratories and other non-profit institutions.
 Release zip-balls will be provided.
-Access to the source-code repository is restricted to PPPL and our research partners.
+Access to the source-code repository is restricted to those who need to modify the code.
+In practice, this means people at PPPL and our research partners who have jointly funded projects with us.

 # Dependencies